 The easiest way to start capturing your own images is to use your smartphone, but you can also use an action camera or 360° camera.
 If you have not installed the Mapillary app, get it for free in App Store or Google Play.

-You can capture images while walking, biking or driving.
+You can capture images while walking, cycling, or driving.
 The main point when capturing is to keep on moving and to try and hold the camera itself still.
 Point the camera in the direction of travel and take many images (more than 10) in one sequence.

 This video explains how to capture images.
+Also, take a look at our guide for great capturing.

 Here is an example of a sequence that has been captured in the correct way.